UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 More information on assigning an e-ISSN can be found here - https://www.loc.gov/issn/basics/basics-brochure-eserials.html.

+UTK currently has a specific Solr field for publication identifiers (ISBNs and ISSNs) so that these identifiers can be displayed and searched for separately: utk_mods_publication_identifier_ms.

+Justification
+^^^^^^^^^^^^^

-As these identifiers have meaning outside of the context of UTK and might be used by patrons in a search to find these materials, it is important that we continue to support a unique field for these values.
+As these identifiers have meaning outside of the context of UTK and might be used by patrons in a search to find these materials, it is important that we continue to support a unique field for these values rather than including them in a generic identifier category with other types of identifier values.
 In addition, having a persistent link for resources with a particular ISSN is essential to the Libraries' HathiTrust submission records.
 A title-level MARC XML record with a link to all issues with the same ISSN is shared for this purpose.

-Justification
-^^^^^^^^^^^^^

 Properties for ISSN values are established in DBpedia and the Standard Identifiers Scheme.
 Both follow our philosophy guidelines and could be used to accurately represent the ISSN values.
 Ultimately we decided to use DBpedia because it is